Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Introduction

-The model-based methods can be roughly classified into three categories.
+The model-based methods, in turn, can be roughly classified into three categories.
 In the first one, a physics-based model, such as an electrochemical model (EM), is incorporated into a recursive filter framework, such as the extended Kalman filter \cite{huang2019aging} or a particle filter \cite{lyu2017lead}, in which internal parameters are updated from measured data.
-However, poor parameter identifiability, partial differential equations and large matrix computations inevitably limit their applicability in real-time battery management system (BMS).
+However, computational complexity in terms of high memory requirements and long computation time inevitably limits their applicability in real-time battery management system (BMS).
 In the second category, empirical models are identified based on cell characterization data from lab experiments.
 To improve their accuracy in on-board vehicle applications, model parameters can be adapted by the on-board BMS using measurement and state estimation data in a Bayesian filtering framework.
-This can include a range of Kalman filters \cite{chang2017new} and particle filters \cite{zhang2018remaining}.
+This can include a range of Kalman filters \cite{chang2017new}, dual fractional-order extended Kalman filters \cite{hu2018co}, and particle filters \cite{zhang2018remaining}.
 The prediction accuracy of empirical models with a recursive filter highly depends on the fitted model.
-In addition to these two model-filter-based models, a third category of semi-empirical models have also been developed to capture the direct relationship between the operating conditions and the battery state-of-health (SOH), by interpolating and fitting experimental data.
+In addition to these two model-filter-based models, a third category of semi-empirical models have also been developed to capture the direct relationship between the operating conditions and the battery state-of-health (SoH), by interpolating and fitting experimental data.
 The only difference between empirical and semi-empirical model is that the former does not use any physical relation in the model structure whereas the latter uses some level of physical insights in the model formulation.
 Most semi-empirical models in the literature study the battery calendar aging and cyclic aging separately, and then combine both to make predictions under various operating conditions \cite{sarasketa2016realistic} \cite{schimpe2018comprehensive} \cite{de2017combined}.
 Although it is easier to implement semi-empirical models than the model-filter-based methods described, semi-empirical models are open-loop approaches where the model parameters are determined by data fitting.